AdobeDocs/journey-optimizer-learn.en/help/summit-lab-2025/introduction.md

 ---
-title: Scaling orchestration to omnichannel engagement in Adobe Journey Optimize - Summit Lab Introduction
+title: Scaling orchestration to omnichannel engagement in Adobe Journey Optimizer -  Introduction
 description: In this lab, you learn how to transform business communications from basic outbound messaging to sophisticated omnichannel experiences.
 Through practical examples, you create a customer journey that combines proactive outreach with responsive engagement.
 feature: Overview
 role: User